luisgasco/noytext/README.md

 ## Cite
 To cite Noytext please use the next reference:
  - [**L. Gasco**, C. Clavel, C. Asensio and G. de Arcas “Beyond sound level monitoring: Exploitation of social media to gather citizens subjective response to noise”,  Science of the Total Environment.
 658, p  69-79.
 March 2019. ](https://doi.org/10.1016/j.scitotenv.2018.12.071)

+## Cite
+I developed this tool while I was PhD student at Instrumentation and Applied Acoustics Research Group (I2A2 Group) from Universidad POlitécnica de Madrid.
+Part of this code was developed while I was doing a research stay at Greta Team (Télécom Paristech)

 ## License

 AGPL-3.0